Akitha-Chanupama/AkithaPortfolio/README.md

 # 🌐 Personal Portfolio Website

 A modern, responsive, and fast personal portfolio website built with **React**.
-It showcases my background, skills, and projects — a central place to explore and connect with me 🚀
+It showcases my background, skills, and projects, a central place to explore and connect with me 🚀

 ---